mnot/I-D/http-proxy-problem/draft.md

 Intermediary proxies as a mechanism for enforcing content are often easy to circumvent.
-For example, a device might become infected by using a different network.
+For example, a device might become infected by using a different network, or a VPN.
 Nevertheless, they are commonly used.

 Some content policy enforcement is also done locally to the user agent; for example, several Operating Systems have machine-local proxies built in that